HOLY TRINITY OF THE NOUGHTIES

 According to Porsche, the Carrera GT was conceived in 1998 during the Le Mans 24hr – the race in which Porsche secured its 16th outright victory.
-The idea was proposed for a road-going sportscar based exclusively on racing technology, and in the autumn of 2000 the idea began to take shape.
+The idea was proposed for a road-going sportscar based number onely on racing technology, and in the autumn of 2000 the idea began to take shape.

 That ’98 24hr race was won outright by a Porsche GT1 – a limited-edition model that had gone on sale (c.$1m) the previous year in road-legal guise for GT1-class race homologation.
 Essentially it was a very hi-tech, lightweight, mid-engined, water-cooled 911 coupe that looked like it had melted slightly.

 The rules soon changed and this put Porsche’s plans into disarray.
 The company had reckoned on fielding on a full prototype racer at Le Mans in ’99, to be powered by a secretly-built 5.5-litre V10 originally designed in 3-litre guise for the ’92 Footwork Formula 1 team.
 Both those racing intentions fell by the wayside, but the project wasn’t completely buried as Porsche subsequently revealed a 5.5-litre V10 Carrera GT road-car concept at the 2000 Paris show.
 From that came the production Carrera GT roadster (with removable hardtop) which first went on sale in early 2004.